5 Reasons to celebrate Christmas in Malaga

 Christmas in Spain has two essential cultural elements:

-Nativity scenes – known as belenes in Spanish, these are traditionally set up in churches and chapels, but you’ll often find them in museums, cultural centres and department stores.
+Known as belenes in Spanish, these are traditionally set up in churches and chapels, but you’ll often find them in museums, cultural centres and department stores.
 All are works of art with amazing detail in the figures and their surroundings.
-The Malaga tourist office publishes a leaflet and map detailing the Malaga nativity scene trail, usually made up of at least 60.

-Three Kings Parade – the absolute highlight of any Spanish child’s year, the Three Kings Parade in Malaga starts with the Kings’ arrival at the port and continues in a lavish show of colour and lights as the parade moves slowly through the city.
+This parade is the absolute highlight of any Spanish child’s year.
+The Three Kings Parade in Malaga starts with the Kings’ arrival at the port and continues in a lavish show of colour and lights as the parade moves slowly through the city.
 The Kings and their helpers throw thousands of kilos of sweets as they complete their annual tour.